Observers held in Ukraine say in good health, want to go home

 Schneider, who had a shaven head, a closely-cropped beard and was wearing a plaid button-down shirt, told reporters he had "not been touched," and that there had been no physical mistreatment of the group.

-The group sat side by side at a long table in front of the reporters, looking somber and serious, but otherwise well.
+The group sat side by side at a long table in front of the reporters, looking sombre and serious, but otherwise well.

 "All the European officers are in good health and no one is sick," Schneider said.